ChingyuanCheng/ChatGPT-To-Markdown-UserScript/README.md

 -------------------------------------
 **Introduction:**

-This Chrome extension aims to help users export chat records from the ChatGPT website into standard Markdown format, making them easier to read and edit.
+This UserScript aims to help users export chat records from the ChatGPT website into standard Markdown format, making them easier to read and edit.

+This UserScript is based on a chrome extension project with the same name: https://github.com/Marverlises/ChatGPT-To-Markdown-google-plugin/tree/main

 **Features:**